MLH/mlh-hackathon-organizer-guide/Organizer-Timeline/4-Months-Before/Become-a-MLH-Member-Event.md

 (You can see the full list [here](https://mlh.io/become-an-official-event). )

 The sooner your hackathon gets applies for membership, the more time you’ll have to take advantage of all MLH hookups.
-To [apply](https://mlh.io/forms/event-sanctioning-request), it must be *at least* 30 days before the event and you should have a confirmed time and location.
+To [apply](https://mlh.io/event-membership), it must be *at least* 4 months before the event and you should have a confirmed time and location.

 ## Resources